ddcsoftdev/ddcsoftdev/README.md

 # Hi there, I'm Diego Demarco 👋

-### Full Stack Developer
+### Developer

 ---

 Welcome to my GitHub profile!
-I'm Diego Demarco, a passionate Full Stack Developer with a keen interest in building scalable web applications.
+I'm Diego Demarco, a passionate Developer with a keen interest in building software and scalable web applications.
 My journey in software development has equipped me with a diverse skill set, ranging from front-end technologies like React and Angular to back-end frameworks like NestJS and Spring Boot.

 ### About Me